-Our next highlight is a day of game drives in Nakuru National Park amongst acacia forests, grasslands and candelabra euphorbia stands.
+We enjoy a day of game drives in Nakuru National Park amongst acacia forests, grasslands and candelabra euphorbia stands.
 There is a chance to see both black and white rhino, zebra, giraffe, eland and, with a little luck, lion and leopard.
 The soda lake can be pink with greater and lesser flamingo, and at Baboon Cliffs you can enjoy the views across this very special place.
+This small gem of a park is very much a highlight.